What Does a Registered Psychologist Actually Do? A Straightforward Guide

 The Financial Reality

-I didn't feel truly prepared for complex cases until year 3-4 of my doctoral program.
+I didn't feel truly prepared for complex cases until well into my supervised practice.
 Early on, I followed techniques rigidly and relied heavily on supervision for every decision.

 The depth of training allows us to work safely with serious conditions - suicidality, trauma, psychosis - that require sophisticated clinical judgment developed only through extensive supervised experience.